sjmulder/url-escape/README.md

 ... | **url-escape** [**-d**] [**-n**]

 Reads from standard input, URL-escapes (or unescapes, with **-d**), and writes to standard output.
 A trailing newline is added unless **-n** is given.
+If the input ends with a newline, it is ignored.

 Escaping and unescaping is performed with [curl_easy_escape()](